SoftUni-Internal/interactive-content/EN/03-Regular-Expressions/01-Regular-Expressions.md

 ## Anchors

-- `^` - the match must start at the beginning of the string or line
+- `^` - The match must start at the beginning of the string or line

-- `$` - the match must occur at the end of the string or before next line
+- `$` - The match must occur at the end of the string or before next line

 [image assetsSrc="regex-example(12).png" /]